A List of those Known to the “Chronicle”

 Gennady Paramonov, a re-enlisted petty officer, was an external student in the Faculty of Philosophy and History of Tartu University, and a Komsomol leader in the garrison at Paldiski.
 Was ruled non-responsible for his actions and is now in his fifth year of internment in the Chernyakhovsk Special Psychiatric Hospital.

-(7) Ogurtsov, Igor Vyacheslavovich: b.
-1937, expert on oriental languages, worked as a translator from Japanese.
-One of the leaders of the All-Russian Social-Christian Union for the Liberation of the People (ASCULP) (for trial, see CCE 1.6; see also CCE 4.7, item 1; and CCE 19.4).
+(7) OGURTSOV, Igor Vyacheslavovich (b.
+1937) expert on oriental languages, worked as a translator from Japanese.
+One of the leaders of the All-Russian Social-Christian Union for the Liberation of the People (ASCULP): trial, CCE 1.6; also CCE 4.7 [1] & CCE 19.4.
 Articles 64, 70 & 72.
-Sentence — seven years in prison (which ended this year), eight years in camps and five years’ exile.
+Sentence: seven years in prison (which ended this year), eight years in camps and five years’ exile.

-(8) Davidenko, Georgy Mikhailovich: 27 years old, a metalworker from Nizhny Tagil, formerly a member of the Party.
-Sentence — four years.
+(8) DAVIDENKO, Georgy Mikhailovich, 27, a metalworker from Nizhny Tagil, formerly a member of the Party.
+Sentence, four years.
 Arrested in March 1971 in connection with the case of the “Revolutionary Party of Soviet Intellectuals”.
 The case was examined by the Sverdlovsk Region Court in the middle of November 1971.
-[NOTE: The trial is described in some detail, but without the defendants’ names, in CCE 24-11, item 1.]
+(Note: The trial is described in some detail, but without naming the defendants in CCE 24-11 [1].)

 The Revolutionary Party of Soviet Intellectuals (RPSI) was formed as a result of a merger between the so-called ‘intellectuals’ and an organization called URC (Urals Regional Committee, founded in April 1970; Secretary, Lavrentyeva); at the URC third regional conference, in August 1970, Davidenko was appointed ‘president’.
 They set up a printing press, held meetings, wrote and distributed articles: “Trampolism” and “The Birth of New Classes and the Struggle in the Era of Socialism”.
 The verdict refers to these articles as making assertions about the degradation of socialist society and the degeneration of the Komsomol.
 The Chronicle has no information on the ideological position of this organization; it is only known that they called themselves ‘anti-trampolists’, but what is meant by the term ‘trampolism’ is not clear.